comfies/tldrlfs/README.md

 * If you don't want to work on actual hardware, you are always able to work from a virtual machine.

-If you're ready to begin, go ahead and read `guide/0 - preparing storage medium`
+If you're ready to begin, go ahead and read on.

+# Preparing Storage Medium